FVRA Tool Tips

 Operating Cash Flow:

 This Ratio calculates the RTOs liquidity in the short term to ensure that RTO can generate enough cash to cover its payable (other than the related party loans).
-This is measured by dividing the cash generated from operations with the payables other than the related parties.
+This is measured by dividing the cash generated from operations by the payables other than the related parties.
 A ratio of 2 or higher is a healthy result.

 Book a meeting with me if you need help with completing the FVRA Tool or have any questions.